Successful digital transformation can make enterprises more competitive and agile in today’s dynamic market.

 - Mean Time Before Failure (MTBF): the average time between two failures.

-Kissflow to Empower your digital transformation with the right KPIs
+Use Kissflow to empower your digital transformation initiative with the right KPIs

 Digital transformation is an ongoing process that requires continuous assessment to identify pitfalls and stay on track.
 But, measuring too many metrics is confusing and can make progress a challenge.
 To achieve your digital transformation goals, choose KPIs specific to you, your team, and the organization.
 Keep your KPIs achievable, otherwise, you set your team up for failure.